OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/ReadTableFromExcel/ReadTableFromExcel.md

 conversions are made to maintain the intent of the values if possible.
 For example, a Boolean value stored in a cell will get converted to 1.0 if the table column has been determined to be for double precision numbers.
+**Excel stores integers, floating point numbers, and date/times in numerical cells and therefore it may be necessary to provide command parameters to help the `ReadTableFromExcel` command to set the appropriate data type for output.**
-Errors in processing cells may result in empty cell values in the output table.
+Errors in processing cells may result in null data values and empty cell values in the output table.

 **<p style="text-align: center;">
 Excel Data Table Conversion to Table